 - Meet with your GP or travel health adviser a good few weeks in advance to discuss vaccinations and precautions required for your destinations.

-- Make up a decent first aid bag and purchase over the counter medicines such as painkillers, anti-histamines, insect repellent, hydration solutions and diarrhoea and vomiting preventatives for both baby and adults.
+- Make up a decent first aid bag and purchase over the counter medicines such as painkillers, anti-histamines, insect repellent, hydration solutions and diarrhea and vomiting preventatives for both baby and adults.
+If you want to check out what we put in our first aid bag check out our family travel health post.

 - It might be worth starting baby on probiotics to protect the gut from any nasty bacteria.